sap218/acidoseq/README.md

 3. Converted the txt to csv (comma-delimted)		`$ sed 's/\s\+/,/g' results.txt > result_seqid_taxon.csv`

 ## Usage
+CLI **needs** the Kaiju and FASTA files, all other options have defaults: e.g. pH = 5.
+If plot style was entered incorrectly or none it will choose a random one.

 Run like followed with **Linux** (find how to [run with other operating systems here](https://en.wikibooks.org/wiki/Python_Programming/Creating_Python_Programs).):

 ```